mohdbilal30/Human_Face_Blurring/README.md

 ## Human Face Blurring
-### blurring human face on live camera using the computer vision library
+#### This program will blur human face on live.Implemented using computer vision library.